pwarocks/pwa.rocks/README.md

 - Fork this repository.
 - Create a branch, name it after the feature you’re implementing.
 - Clone it locally and start making changes.
-- Test it locally by opening [src/index.html](src/index.html) file.
+- Test it locally by opening the [src/index.html](src/index.html) file in your browser.
 - Commit all changes to your feature branch and create a pull request.

-For the full-scaled development and testing you can use build system:
+For full-scaled development and testing you can use the build system:

 - `npm run server` for the dev server and light build.
 - `npm run build` for the full build with caching.